Quantum (dis)charge of black hole interiors: Introduction

-It is well-known that black hole (BH) interiors, such as e.g.\ in the Kerr- or Reissner-Nordstr\" om (-deSitter) spacetimes, pose interesting questions regarding determinism.
-In fact, a common feature of these spacetimes is the existence of an ``inner" or ``Cauchy" horizon $\mCH$, beyond which the evolution of classical or quantum fields cannot be predicted from their initial data on a Cauchy surface $\Sigma$ at early times, see \ Fig.~\ref{fig:RNdS}.
+It is well known that black hole (BH) interiors, such as e.g.\ in the Kerr- or Reissner-Nordstr\" om (-deSitter) spacetimes, pose interesting questions regarding determinism.
+A common feature of these spacetimes is the existence of an ``inner" or ``Cauchy" horizon $\mCH$, beyond which the evolution of classical or quantum fields cannot be predicted from their initial data on a Cauchy surface $\Sigma$ at early times, see \ Fig.~\ref{fig:RNdS}.

 The strong cosmic censorship (sCC) conjecture \cite{Penrose:1974} proposes that the issue is academic because local observables are expected to diverge at $\mCH$.
 A more precise formulation of this idea due to \cite{Christodoulou:2008} states that sCC holds if the stress tensor of a classical field, such as a scalar or a linearized gravitational field, is locally not integrable near $\mCH$ for generic smooth initial data on $\Sigma$, thus preventing one from continuing the solution beyond $\mCH$.
-Thus, one must understand the strength of the singularity of physical fields near $\mCH$ to decide whether sCC saves determinism or not.
+Hence, one must understand the strength of the singularity of physical fields near $\mCH$ to decide whether sCC saves determinism or not.